 |Location:||Pariser Platz/Behrenstraße 73|

 Frank Gehry is one of only a couple of architecture superstars whose name nearly everyone has heard about, even if they don’t know what he does.
 Many of his buidlings share certain characteristics that make them easily recognizable.
 A lot of his houses have a metal facade that wrap around in organic waves, that look like nothing else.
 When he first introduced this type of construction he had to prove that it can be built at all, creating some patents on the way.
 What sets DZ Bank apart from other Gehry buildings is the classic, patterned structure of the side facing Pariser Platz.
 The whole ensemble of Brandenburg Gate, Pariser Platz and the surrounding buildings is a protected monument, imposing strict rules for the ration between window and stone.
-This led to some trickery by the French embassy and the academy of arts, who both found ways to circumvent these rules ina creative way.
+This led to some trickery by the French embassy and the Academy of Arts, who both found ways to circumvent these rules in a creative way.
 Not so Gehry, his design unfolds its magic only once you’re past the entrance.
-(Wich you can do, just ask).
+Which you can do, just ask.

 Once inside you stand in a huge atrium that goes all the way up to the roof.
 Inside that is another construction that beggars belief the first time you see it.
-A curved glass roof that looks a bit like wale covers the underground congress centre and in the back is something that looks either like horse’s head or a gladiator’s helmet, depending on who you ask.
+A curved glass roof that looks a bit like a whale covers the underground congress centre and in the back is something that looks either like a horse’s head or a gladiator’s helmet, depending on who you ask.
 The surrounding offices get another facade facing the inside made of the same massive stone slabs that cover the outside.
-Inside this helmet is a high-tech, surveillance proof meeting for up to 60 people, which you can rent if you really need to discuss something in private.
-Even though everything is thoroughly modern, it is never cool or uninviting.
+Inside this helmet is a high-tech, surveillance-proof meeting room for up to 60 people, which you can rent if you really need to discuss something in private.
+Even though everything is thoroughly modern, it is never cold or uninviting.
 Just the opposite in fact, I had to conciously refrain from touching all the surfaces.
-It is clear for DZ Bank this house is how they want to be seen and it’s a clear statement, they are doing well enough that they can afford to wast all this space in what is probably the most valuable real estate in Berlin.
+It is clear for DZ Bank this house is how they want to be seen and it’s a clear statement, they are doing well enough that they can afford to waste all this space in what is probably the most valuable real estate in Berlin.
 It literally doesn’t get any more exclusive.

 If you’re able to read German, or don’t mind Google translate, we have an extensive blogpost just about DZ Bank